 As I mentioned above, most of the ingredients in mamajuana are very hard to find outside (and even in) the Dominican Republic.

 This is a simplified version for you to try the flavors.
-I am not qualified to give you any health advice, so this is just a tasty aperitif, and there is no medicinal qualities expected or implied.
+I am not qualified to give you any health advice, so this is just a tasty digestif, and there are no medicinal qualities expected or implied.
 Drink responsibly.

 Popular wisdom attributes many benefits to mamajuana (health, cures, aphrodisiac), none of them proven, but it is a very good drink, so there's that.